A missional response to the challenges we face

 A good number of our congregations are currently relatively healthy, but to continue to thrive, these congregations will make local mission and growth a conscious aim, rather than merely a vague hope.
 This may well require a re-focussing of priorities, to equip members to share their faith and free them from too great a commitment to internal church activities to enable them to spend time serving and witnessing in the local community and cultivating friendships with those not yet Christians.

 For many of us this is a venture into new territory.
 We will need an increase in our trust in God to do new things and to bring people to faith in Jesus, an increase in courage to go out to meet others, and an increase in our imagination to see the new opportunities which God is giving to us.

 If something or someone grows, it means that change will happen.
 The same is true for our churches.
 Change can be hard and sometimes scary.
 We don’t know what the church of the future will look like.
 We should expect to see new gatherings of church coming into being with new styles of worship and mission, and we are likely also to need to have different types of people coming into ministry, planting and revitalising churches to complement the existing pattern of pastors and teachers.
 We will need evangelists, and those with prophetic insight into the needs of our communities and a vision to see the opportunities God is giving us, and those who have the pioneer spirit of the apostles as they break new ground to make Jesus known.
 Above all we will need to pray—individually, in our congregations and across churches and presbyteries.
 Only if God works will we see the growth which we desire.

-For a fuller version of this document please click here, and for more information about how to be involved please contact the General Secretary John Fulton or get in touch with David Miller who helps coordinate this.
+For a fuller version of this document please click here, and for more information about how to be involved please contact the Church Office or get in touch with David Miller who helps coordinate this.